Patient-centered care, close to home.

-This is a multidisciplinary program designed to provide individualized, state-of-the-art diagnosis and treatment for breast cancer.
-The guiding principles of the CBCP are quality, innovation, teamwork, service, and accountability.
+The WVU Cancer Institute Comprehensive Breast Cancer Program provides individualized, state-of-the-art diagnosis and treatment for breast cancer.
+The program’s guiding principles are quality, innovation, teamwork, service, and accountability.

 Our unique breast cancer clinic allows patients to see breast surgeons and oncologists, genetic counselors, social workers, and clinical trial specialists without having to make multiple appointments, allowing the entire cancer treatment process to begin sooner and patients to get on the road to recovery faster.
 This team of specialists, along with other healthcare workers, come together to discuss recommendations and create an individualized, tailored treatment plan.

 The Betty Puskar Breast Care Center is dedicated to improving the breast health of the women of West Virginia.
 This goal is accomplished by the following aims:

 - Reduce the number of breast cancer diagnoses throughout West Virginia by an active program of educational outreach.
 This program is aimed at educating women about the prevention and early detection of breast cancer.

 - Obtain the most accurate screening and diagnostic results to properly diagnose and support women with cancer.

 - Provide treatment and work to cure cancer with minimal impact on a woman’s body.

 These aims allow women to have access to a comprehensive, all in-one breast care program that provides expert care, educational tools, and technology all aimed at the prevention, early detection, and treatment of breast cancer.
 In addition, the Center provides care in a warm, compassionate environment that is sensitive to a woman’s own unique needs.